icui/nnodes/README.md

 - **Flexibility**.
 Nnodes is not tied to a specific scientific problem, and it is decided by the user how deeply they wish to integrate their projects with nnodes.
 Users can simply use nnodes as a progress controller, or MPI executor, which requires little code change, or they can go so far as to let nnodes manage their entire project.
 - **Portability**.
 Nnodes currently supports Slurm and LSF systems but also has API for users to define their custom environment.
 The workflow is saved in a single pickle file that can be transferred to a new system and continue from where it was left off.
 The MPI executor adapts automatically so no manual configuration is needed to utilize the full cluster resources.

-## Cluster support
-Nnodes has no strong connection with any specific job system, when running MPI tasks it just serves as a wrapper for commands like ```mpiexec```, ```srun```, ```jsrun```, etc. So it is easy to add a new cluster configuration with the configuration file.
-Nnodes has built-in support for:
-- Slurm
-- LSF
-- Local computer with multiprocessing

 ## Alternatives
 If you are looking for more options, below are some projects worth checking out: